BenSouchet/cw-wizard/README.md

 4. Then simply follow the steps in the interface that popped up.

 ### Starting the Command Line Script
-1. Open on your favorite browser one Cardmarket tab (just one and don't log-in)
+1. Open, on your favorite browser, one Cardmarket tab (just one, and don't log-in)
 2. Check the script help (to see available parameters):
 ```shell
 > python3 cw-wizard.py -h